hmrc/play-json-union-formatter/README.md

 libraryDependencies += "uk.gov.hmrc" %% "play-json-union-formatter" % "x.x.x"
 ```

 If your microservice is using Play 2.5, use version 1.7.0 or older.
-Versions > 1.7.0 only support Play 2.6
+Versions > 1.7.0 only support Play 2.6 and above.

 ## Usage